 - What do you think about my idea for this stream event?

 - Do you have suggestions for how I can improve my stream?

-As a side note, all troubleshooting issues should go through the ticket system as much as possible.
-We do have the Partner Discord for really quick fix type stuff, but anything that will need troubleshooting should be ticketed.
+All troubleshooting issues MUST go through the ticket system.
+Mixer C.A.T Support agents are more likely to know about existing bugs, and if you found a new one, they can log it.
 We count on our partners to ticket, because you are more likely to submit helpful information that could help us solve the problem for all other users!